-Your client retains the privilege of advising the sponsoring charity on important matters affecting the fund, including investment management, grantmaking, and appointing the person responsible for taking over as successor.
+You retain the privilege of advising the sponsoring charity on important matters affecting the fund, including investment management, grantmaking, and appointing the person or persons responsible for taking over as successor after you are gone.
 The sponsoring organization does all the legal, philanthropic, and accounting work.
-This allows your client to focus his or her energy on grantmaking functions, although even this activity can be delegated to others, if your client so desires.
+This allows you to focus your energy on grantmaking functions, although even this activity can be delegated to others, if you so desire.

-Typically, your client recommends which charitable organization will receive grants, when such grants will be distributed, and the amounts.
+Typically, you recommend which charitable organization will receive grants, when such grants will be distributed, and the amounts.
 However, the sponsoring organization has the final approval on the grants because certain guidelines must be followed, such as making sure that the contributions go to qualified nonprofit organizations.
-Although some sponsors are more restrictive than others, there are 1.5 million nonprofit organizations registered in the country, so finding a qualified charity is seldom an issue for donors.
+Although some sponsors are more restrictive than others, there are 1.5 million nonprofit organizations registered in the country, so finding a qualified charity should seldom be an issue for you.

 Investment choices vary among sponsoring organizations.
-One independent sponsor, iGiftFund for example, allows the client's financial advisor to manage DAF assets in an open architecture as a brokerage relationship or a managed account capacity.
-Other sponsors require the client to select from the investments offered through the sponsoring organization's program and investment platform.
+For example, one independent sponsor allows your financial advisor to manage DAF assets in an open architecture as a brokerage relationship or a managed account capacity.
+Other sponsors require you to select from the investments offered through the sponsoring organization's program and investment platform.
 At the opposite end of the spectrum, some sponsoring organizations may give donors no choice with regard to investment platform or investment strategy.